A dance film examining the connection between our younger and older selves; what we keep and what we lose.

 Created for Scottish Ballet's 2017 Digital Season, this short features a duet between a professional ballerina and an older dancer.
 The piece is set to a specially-commissioned poem by Scotland's 'Makar' Jackie Kay, who narrates the poem accompanied by the electronica of Alex Menzies.

 Haud Close Tae Me has been screened at Manchester Film Festival, Light Moves Festival of Screendance, Edinburgh Short Film Festival, San Francisco Dance Film Festival, Underwire Film Festival where it was nominated for Best Film in the 'XX' category, and Women Over Fifty Film Festival 2020 where it won Best Experimental Film.
+In 2024, it was screened on Virgin Atlantic flights as part of the the WOFFF X Virgin Atlantic dementia-friendly cinema programme.

 “A celebration of our endless capacity to embrace what comes next, regardless of age, Kay’s words are like a third dancer in this deeply moving duet ... (a woman and her younger self we assume).” – The Scotsman